Single-Course Engelsk 5 ECTS

 • Have an understanding of friction, and the length expansion of materials by exposure to heat.

-• Conduct experimental verification of e.g. the correlation between mass moment of inertia and angular acceleration for an electrical machine.
+• Conduct experimental verification of e.g. the correlation between mass moment of inertia and angular acceleration for an electrical machine and/or the efficiency of a heat engine.

 • Understand the phase change of substances.

-• Understand the first law of thermodynamics for open and closed systems.
+• State and explain the first law of thermodynamics for open and closed systems.

 • Be able to calculate various selected thermal processes such as heat pumps, cooling systems or thermal power plants.